a-torrano-m/BikeZeus/README.md

 BikeZeus is a repository of all my Jupyter Notebooks for the assignment.
 Each Jupyter contains python code and/or text solving each one of the questions.
 Besides, some notebooks will render heatmaps on the fly ( please follow above [launch|BINDER] link to see them ).
 So, there is no need to download any source code and run it in local.
-But it case it was needed, all scripts could be executed from their own under 'src' directory.
+But in case it was needed, all scripts could be executed from their own under 'src' directory.

 Directory contents: